mmjulkowska/MVApp/README.md

 #### Select the dataset
 First of all, select the dataset you would like to use to perform the correlation analysis.
 If you did not perform outlier removal or curve fitting, the "outliers removed" and "r2 fitted curves curated data" will not work properly, so please do not select them.

+Note: be aware of the outliers in your selected data.
+While statistically there’s no harm if the data contains outliers, they can significantly skew the correlation coefficient and make it inaccurate.
+You can spot them visually from the scatterplot or use the outlier removal feature from Data Curation tab and select the outlier removed data for your correlation analysis.

 If you want to include / exclude some of the Dependent Variables from your data, you can do so by selecting or deselecting them from the "Choose from Dependent Variables to be plotted" window.

 ![05_correlate_01](https://user-images.githubusercontent.com/14832460/38465501-31d36488-3b25-11e8-9bde-1828dc9a508b.png)